 At Speech in Motion, we believe that kids learn best when they feel supported, safe, and heard.
 We believe that movement and play are the key to progress.
 Helping clients learn through their own discoveries ensures that what they learn is meaningful to them.
-We understand that respect and attention to individual differences are essential to help children show the world their capabilities.
-We believe in families and know that providing them with the tools to advocate for their children will guarantee that their kids never stop moving forward.
+We understand that respect and attention to individual differences are essential to success.
+We believe in families and know that providing them with the right tools will guarantee that their child never stops moving forward.

 Favorite quote: "Kids do well if they can." ~Ross Greene

 Kate's passion for working with animals and individuals with communicative vulnerabilities found her.
 As the sister of an autistic young man who spoke his first sentence to the family's adopted golden retriever, Kate knows there is no greater joy than hearing those long awaited first words.
 Since she joined the team at Speech in Motion in 2017, she has been working together with families to educate, coach, and support them in reaching their goals for their children.
 Kate is passionate about the neurodiversity movement and loves advocating for her clients alongside their grown-ups.
 She believes that speech and language therapy shouldn't feel like work for anyone involved, and that language learning can exist within your daily routines and your child's favorite activities.
 Kate loves helping clients and families to find joy in interaction through shared experiences.
 She enjoys growing her breadth of knowledge in both continuing education courses as well as by learning from neurodiverse adults.
 Kate believes that regardless of any communication challenge, all children have strengths.
 She believes an approach that focuses on your child’s gifts rather than their areas of challenge will give them the skills to show anyone who crosses their path that they are not only capable, but exceptional!